 It was still dark when we got off the plane early that morning.
 Shanghai was rainy as we grabbed a taxi, our bags filled with the sketchbooks, papers and samples for the chair that we’d wanted in our collection for so long.
 When we got to the furniture maker, Flair – as Granny had been named along the way – was standing there waiting for us and we all agreed she had turned out lovely.

-As you may have read in our previous blog, the ingredients of the trend we call Sophisticated Chic are dark colours, nut-wood and gold.
-That’s why we use old pink, brown, dark green and gold for our Flair chair.
+We use old pink, brown, dark green and gold for our Flair chair.
 And the skirt?
 Well, we changed it to a decorative wavy fringe..
 Our attempts to keep granny’s fabric skirt failed, because we felt the fabric hung too stiffly.
 A frivolous fringe was the perfect solution for Flair.
 It adds the finishing touch and really gives you the sense of sinking into an uber-chic lounge chair.